 The command will output information about the installer’s digital signature.

 - Look for and verify each of these points in turn:

-- There is a line saying “Authority=Apple Root CA”.
+- There’s a line saying “Authority=Apple Root CA”.

-- There is a line saying “Authority=Apple Mac OS Application Signing”.
+- There’s a line saying “Authority=Apple Mac OS Application Signing”.

 - The last line says the number “0”.